Please read this manual carefully before attempting installation

 Tubing

-Connects all RO components.
+Connects all RO system components.

 Quick-Connect Fittings